5Mart-X-EEIT69/5Mart/.github/pull_request_template.md

 Why did you choose to make these changes?
 Were there any trade-offs you had to consider?

-### 🧪 Test plan

-How do you know the changes are safe to ship to production?

 ### 📸 Screenshots (optional)

 If you made UI changes, what are the before an afters?

-### 🏎 Quality check

-- [ ] Are your changes following SOLID principles?

-- [ ] Are there any erroneous console logs, debuggers or leftover code in your changes?

-- [ ] Walk away, take a break, re-read what you filled out above does it make sense if you were coming in cold?
-What extra context could you provide?